HorizenOfficial/horizen-academy-v2/docs/consensus/proof-of-work-pow.md

 > The memory-bound approach suffers from an obvious flaw: if you could find a way to store all that data in memory once, using a lot of expensive DRAM, but then share this data across a large group of inexpensive processors, you would effectively share the cost across a large number of processors and thus undermine the supposed difficulty of the problem.
 And this is exactly what has happened recently." - Jeffrey Emanuel

-The author is referring to the emergence of ASIC miners for the Equihash [mining algorithm].
+The author is referring to the emergence of ASIC miners for the Equihash [mining algorithm](mining/crypto-mining.md).
 Most PoW schemes are CPU-bound.
 Some algorithms previously referred to as ASIC resistant, are _memory-hard_, but rarely memory-bound.

 This means they require a lot of memory to be performed, but once that amount of memory is available, speed improvements are realized through increasing the processor performance rather than adding more memory.